BLCM/wlmods/Apocalyptech/README.md

 - **Early Overworld Abilities** - Allows the player to dispel barrier hexes, bypass red Dark Magic barriers, and see hidden bridges from the beginning of the game.
+- **In The Belly Is A Beast: Abridged** - Skips most of the side mission "In The Belly Is A Beast," and disables its dialogue.
 - **Infinite Slide** - Makes the duration of your character's slide effectively infinite.
 - **Movement Speed Cheats** - Move faster!